Table of Contents

 You can do a simple facial massage after applying your night cream.
 The benefits to your face will be improved blood circulation, and tighter tone of the muscles.
 Think of it like face yoga!
 Use a facial massage balm such as Samba to prevent tugging or abrasion.
 Gently massage Samba into your face after cleansing and toning.
 Use upward and outward movements on your face, downward, sweeping strokes on your neck and décolletage.
 And raindropm tapping to increase the Chi/Qi or Life Force energies.
 Face massage can help reduce puffy eyes, clear toxins that cause breakouts and encourage cell renewal to leave skin looking more radiant.
 Blue Tansy is excellent at reducing redness, itching and inflammation.
 You can also use your face balm to protect your lips and cuticles.
 To keep lips soft and comfortable choose a lip balm made with pure plant oils and lashings of shea butter.

 Did you know there are 43 muscles in your face?
-Our non invasive beauty treatment is rooted in several Eastern healing systems and uses a combination of hands, gua sha, cupping and jade to increase oxygen levels and circulation.
+My non invasive beauty treatment is rooted in several Eastern healing systems and uses a combination of hands, gua sha, cupping and jade to increase oxygen levels and circulation.
 This stimulates lymphatic flow, collagen and fibroblast production as well as relaxing and toning your facial muscles.
 The reduction in cortisol leads to improved cellular regeneration, brighter skin and a sense of wellbeing and youthful glow.
-Your face will after a series of treatments feel plumped, sculpted with less visible lines & educed puffiness.
+Your face will after a series of treatments feel plumped, sculpted with less visible lines and reduced puffiness.

-Continuity is the key, frequent treatments (ideally at least once a week for the 1st 6 weeks) are recommended to start with & then regular maintenance treatments (ideally at least once a month).
+Continuity is the key, frequent treatments (ideally at least once a week for the first 6 weeks) are recommended to start with and then monthly maintenance treatments.
 Doing facial cupping at home in between professional sessions will assist in maximising results.
-I can supply you with your own kit & show you how to perform this if you’d like.
+I can supply you with your own kit and show you how to perform this if you’d like.

 A 60 minute treatment includes: